maitrix-org/de-arena/README.md

 - **automatic question selection strategy**

 ## News
-- Jan.
-30, 2025: We submitted our paper to ICML 2025!

 - Dec.
 31, 2024: We added style control.
-- Oct.
-22, 2024: We added three new models to our De-Arena.
-They are Llama-3.1-Nemotron-70B, Yi-lightning, GLM-4-plus.
 - Oct.
 10, 2024: We presented our De-Arena [Blog](https://de-arena.maitrix.org) & [LeaderBoard](https://huggingface.co/spaces/LLM360/de-arena), a fully automated framework leveraging collective intelligence from all LLMs to evaluate each other.

 ## Introduction of the library